| return to the project page

 The Eagle Project will require a lot of time to complete, possibly 2 to 6 months.
 Since you do not have to complete all 21 Eagle merit badges before beginning your project, you should choose a period when you can most afford to put in the time.
 For example, summer would be a better time than the period just before Christmas.
 Remember, you must work within your helpers' schedules, not just your own.
 For the leaders and your own sake, please begin your project at least 6 months before your 18th birthday.
 All Eagle requirements must be completed, and that includes the project and the final write-up, before you are 18 (NO exceptions).
 Plan ahead!
 However, you must plan and execute your project while a Life Scout, so do not start too early.
 You are considered a Life Scout the day you successfully complete your Board of Review.

 The Eagle Project must demonstrate leadership of others and provide service to a worthy institution other than the Boy Scouts.
 This may be a religious institution, school, or your community.
-See the first page of the Eagle Scout Leadership Service Project Workbook for all requirements and limitations.
+See the first page of the Eagle Scout Leadership Service Project Workbook for all BSA requirements and limitations.
 You should try to choose a project idea which is valuable to the community and a challenge to you.
 It does not have to be an original idea, but you must do all of the planning for your project and may not use someone else's plan.
-The project may not be routine labor (like cutting the grass at the church).
-It may not benefit the BSA or any Scout property or any business or individual.
-Fundraising is only permitted to obtain money to pay for materials you need for your project.
-The project may not be a fund-raiser in itself.
-Your project may include members of your or other Scout units, or may be done entirely by non-Scouts, if you choose.

 While not required, it is a good idea to get a troop leader (other than your Scoutmaster) to serve as your project advisor.
-This leader can help you choose a project, help you determine what needs to be done in planning it, and help you get the write-up ready to go to the district for approval.
-Always take detailed notes when talking to your advisor -- you cannot remember things nearly as well as you can read them from your notes later.
+This leader can help you choose a project, help you determine what needs to be done in planning it, and help you get the write-up ready to go to the council or district for approval.
+Always take detailed notes when talking to your advisor – you cannot remember things nearly as well as you can read them from your notes later.
 Your advisor may not want to tell you the same thing again and again.

 You may choose to build something, do service for someone, present a program to a group, or correct a problem area for the benefit of an authorized organization.
 There are many Internet web sites devoted to Eagle Project ideas.
 Use an Internet search engine like Google, Yahoo, DogPile, Excite, or Metacrawler to search for "Eagle Scout Project."
 Some projects completed by Troop 389 Eagles are listed below: